opensearch-project/documentation-website/_security-analytics/api-tools/detector-api.md

 # Detector APIs

 The following APIs can be used for a number of tasks related to detectors, from creating detectors to updating and searching for detectors.
-Many calls use the detector ID in the request, which can be retrieved using the [Search Detector API]({{site.url}}{{site.baseurl}}/security-analytics/api-tools/detector-api/#search-detector-api).
+Many API calls use the detector ID in the request, which can be retrieved using the [Search Detector API](#search-detector-api).

 ## Create Detector API